EmmyAbella444/Unit_4/PROJECT/Project_unit4.md

 Without proper documentation, students may find it difficult to demonstrate their involvement in these activities and may receive a lower grade on their CAS portfolio.
 This can have a negative impact on their overall IB score and future university applications.

 ## Proposed Solution
-To address the challenges faced by the grade 11 IB students at ISAK with their CAS portfolio, I proposed a solution in the form of a new website.
-This website, called Cashub, provides a platform for students to create profiles, add personal information, and join clubs that align with their interests and passions.With Cashub, each club has a main page controlled by the club leader, who is responsible for posting updates after each session with descriptions and photos, and can tag each member of the club to ensure that all members will have that activity in their profiles.
+To address the challenges faced by the grade 11 IB students at ISAK with their CAS portfolio, I will create a new website, called CasHub, that provides a platform for students to create profiles, add personal information, and make posts about their clubs.
+With Cashub, each club has a main page that have all the posts made by the users, members of that club, who are responsible for posting updates after each club session with descriptions and photos, and tag each member of the club to ensure that all members will have that activity in their profiles.
 This approach ensures that students have proper documentation of their extracurricular activities, which is essential for completing their CAS portfolio.
 This innovative approach to managing extracurricular activities not only helps students develop better portfolios but also provides an opportunity for clubs to showcase their activities and accomplishments, and also for the clubs and activities faculty leader to make sure that students-lead clubs are holding sessions.
-Overall, the creation of Cashub offers an effective solution to the problem of incomplete portfolios for IB students at ISAK.
-By providing students with a central platform to manage their extracurricular activities and proper documentation of their activities, Cashub helps students showcase their skills and accomplishments while also providing a space for clubs to share their successes with others.
+Overall, the creation of Cashub offers an effective solution to the problem, by providing students with a central platform to manage their extracurricular activities and proper documentation of their activities, CasHub helps students showcase their skills and accomplishments while also ensuring student-led clubs are active.

 ## Design Statement